 So, note that feeding so many times does not mean that you are unable to produce enough milk for your baby or you need to find a suitable supplement for the baby.
 In fact, feeding frequently could increase the milk supply.

-Babies experience rapid growth during the first two to four months of life.
+Babies experience rapid growth during the first year of their life (4).
 And, this is the phase when babies require more milk.

 - The baby is fussy and cries often during breastfeeding